Each year, 6 million people in the United States break a bone. “Approximately 887,679 hospitalizations result each year from fractures.” (1)

 We have a team of attorneys with experience in pharmaceutical product liability law.
 As a national personal injury law firm, we have dedicated ourselves to helping clients harmed by defective drugs for more than three decades.

-“When you are prescribed a drug to help relieve your symptoms of interstitial cystitis, you expect it to be safe,” says Danielle Gold, lead Elmiron attorney for W&L. “However, some patients taking Elmiron have developed serious vision problems and the retinal damage may be irreversible.
+“When you are prescribed a drug to help relieve your symptoms of interstitial cystitis, you expect it to be safe,” says Danielle Gold, partner and lead Elmiron attorney for W&L. “However, some patients taking Elmiron have developed serious vision problems and the retinal damage may be irreversible.
 This is a devastating injury and we plan to hold the defendants accountable.”

-W&L attorney Ms. Gold has been appointed to serve on the Plaintiffs’ Executive Committee in the Elmiron multidistrict litigation (MDL) centralized in the District of New Jersey.
+W&L partner Ms. Gold has been appointed to serve on the Plaintiffs’ Executive Committee in the Elmiron multidistrict litigation (MDL) centralized in the District of New Jersey.
 Discovery is underway and a Science Day presentation is scheduled.

 Our attorneys have secured billions of dollars in verdicts and settlements on behalf of our clients.
 Among our successes are: